jsteezy/OpsManagement/README.txt

 Build Intructions

-0. Pull TARv2 Branch and create a local repository.
+0. Pull Master Branch and create a local repository.

 1. Download and install node.js from https://nodejs.org/en/

-2. Pull the latest version of the TAR application from bittbucket (TARv2 branch)
+2. Pull the latest version of the HART application from bittbucket (master branch)

-3. Open node.js command prompt and switch to the drive and folder where your TAR application is mapped
+3. Open node.js command prompt and switch to the drive and folder where your HART application is mapped

 4. In the root folder run the following commands npm install